-- Undergraduate Student/Faculty Collaborative Research program grants ($3000 stipend + $550 supplies budget)
+- Student/Faculty Collaborative Research Grants ($3,500 student stipend and $600 supplies and travel budget)

 Support through Your Mentor

-Your mentor may have money available from internal sources, such as the STEP program or the Faculty Development Program, or external sources such as federal, state and philanthropic organization grants or collaborative activities with business partners.
+Your mentor may have money available from internal sources, such as the Student Research Assistant Program or the Faculty Development Program, or external sources such as federal, state and philanthropic organization grants or collaborative activities with business partners.
 If you need money for your project or wish to be paid rather than get academic credit for your activities, make sure to ask your mentor if he or she has any money available.

 Money for Travel to Meetings

 Discuss the possibility of presenting your work at a professional meeting with your adviser.
 Some mentors may have grant funds to pay the costs of your attendance.
 With your mentor’s assistance, you should also explore the possibility of getting some support from your department or the dean of your college.
-OSRCA competitively awards funds to travel to: NCUR, Posters on the Hill and the UW System Symposium for Undergraduate Research and Creative Activity.
-If you wish to attend, you will need to send a copy of your submission to our office (firstname.lastname@example.org).
-Once submissions are accepted by the meeting organizers, OSRCA will determine which of the accepted submissions are fundable.
-We also support up to six poster presenters to attend Research in the Rotunda.
+OSRCA competitively awards funds to travel to: NCUR and the UW System Symposium for Undergraduate Research and Creative Activity.
+If you wish to attend, you will need to send a copy of your submission to our office (email@example.com).
+Once submissions are accepted by the host institutions, OSRCA will determine which of the accepted submissions are fundable.
+We also support up to eight poster presenters (two of which are from the Fond du Lac or Fox Cities campuses) to attend Research in the Rotunda.
 Faculty must nominate students for this event.